Best Times to Visit Paramaribo, Suriname

 Paramaribo's Historic Center Wander

 culturalLose yourself in the charming streets of Paramaribo's UNESCO World Heritage site.
 Admire the colonial architecture, from pastel-colored buildings to wooden houses.
-Pause for a refreshing coconut water from a street vendor – a perfect way to soak in the local atmosphere.
+Seek out hidden courtyards and stumble upon local artisans at work; it's best explored on foot, ideally during the dry season for comfortable walking.

 Suriname's Central Market Immersion